Luxury Yacht Charter Guide to North Africa

 The North Coast of Africa clings to the Mediterranean, boasting beautiful beaches that can rival any of the Blue Flag trump cards of Europe.
 This low-key nation doesn’t pull in huge tourist numbers, meaning yacht charters can enjoy the serenity of empty stretches that haven’t suffered from overdevelopment.
 Jijel is all pale blue hues and rocky corners, Sidi Fredj brings a touch of luxury to your seaside escape, and El Kala is your last peaceful refuge before Tunisia.

-Algeria and North Africa is rich in history and a dreamy diverse charter destination for those who want to gaze upon golden ruins, unravel the tales behind antiquity, and admire architecture that captures Algeria’s many different stories.
+Algeria and North Africa is rich in history and a dreamy diverse charter destination for those who want to gaze upon golden ruins, unravel the tales behind antiquity, and admire architecture that captures Algeria’s many different storeys.
 Djemila and Tiddis are two of the best-preserved sites in Algeria and their impressive scope of ruins have even been compared with Italy’s Pompeii.
 Alongside the Roman ruins you will find churches, colonial outposts, and ottoman touches creating a true testament to fallen empires of the past.

 A Warm Welcome